AmrGamal13/BitPanda_ECommerce/README.md

 #### tests Package:
 * Contains test classes that are used for executing the test methods inside

+#### RegisterAnAccount Class:
+* Test class conntains all the test methods (test cases) with logging of every step , failure , success
+* contains 4 test methods :
+- Register An Account
+- Add Item from Search
+- Add Item from woman category
+- Add Item from T-Shirts section
+- Verify Item Is Deleted
+- Verify User Can Checkout

 #### TestBase:
 * Contains the base class for defining which env I am testing against, browsers I am testing against and which variable I am calling such as ***Url***
 _________